Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 In time of development, I noticed multiple important features that should be added for the complete experience, but they are not necessary for the project to be completed and was left to be implemented later because of time constraints.
   Will be added after submision and grading:
- - pictures on recipes
  - email on registeration
- - popup modal to confirm deletion of recipes

 ## Technologies
 ### Languages